itiboi/shrdlite-course-project/README-SHRDLITE.md

 ## Extensions

+### Heuristics

+The heuristic we implemented in Planner.ts does take the height of the stacks into account (which according to  http://chalmersgu-ai-course.github.io/shrdlite.html constitutes an extension).
+The way we take this into account is by looking at the number of objects that are above the object that is being moved and the possible goal objects.
+For every such object we add 2 to our heuristic, since it needs to be picked up and dropped.
+We take the minimum over the heuristic values for all possible goal objects and the maximum of goal heuristic and the heuristic for the object to be moved.

 ### Disambiguation for "the" quantifier

 We implemented the abortion of plan execution in case there is ambiguity originating in the use of the "the" quantifier.
 The user is then presented with a question telling them how to specify their query.
 To implement it, we made changes in the following places: